mtaimoorkhan/jml4sec/SRE/README.md

 The key features of SRE are listed below:

-<h4> Logout: </h4> On successful detection of a SQLi attack, the SRE proposes to logout the user from the system.
+** Logout:** On successful detection of a SQLi attack, the SRE proposes to logout the user from the system.

 <h4> Block a User: </h4> The SRE specifications provide a mechanism to block a user, in case he/she attempts to launch an attack on system.
 The SRE may log the details of a malicious user in an XML file and block the user temporarily.